Traders (TV series): Series overview

 Although Global had locked up most of NBC's "Must See Thursday" situation comedies for their Thursday night broadcasts, they lost the rights to broadcast the medical drama ER to rival CTV.
 Traders was broadcast against ER in the 10 p.m.
 Thursday time slot.
 Many critics at the time believed the show would die an early death against the time slot competition, as ER had even beaten the other American networks in the time slot in a convincing manner.
 However, despite the stiff competition, Traders received good ratings, in part thanks to its lead-ins.

 Bruce Gray and Sonja Smits starred as the firm's senior partners, Adam Cunningham and Sally Ross.
 The cast also included Patrick McKenna, David Cubitt, Rick Roberts, Chris Leavins, Gabriel Hogan, David Hewlett, Peter Stebbings and Alex Carter.

 The show, although one of the most popular Canadian television series of its era, was expensive to produce.
-In the 1997–98 season, Global entered a joint production arrangement with CBC, and the series was shown on both networks for several months.
+In the 1997–98 season, Global entered a joint production arrangement with CBC, and the series was shown on both networks for several months, with episodes airing Thursdays on Global and Fridays on CBC.
 However, this arrangement was not continued after the 1998 season.

 The exterior shots of Gardner Ross are of the Canada Permanent Trust Building at 320 Bay Street in Toronto, currently the offices of CIBC Mellon.